 How to set up your voicemail for your business

-Customers’ perceptions of your brand are directly influenced by a unique voicemail greeting for business calls.
+Customers’ perceptions of your brand are directly influenced by a unique and free voicemail greeting for business calls.
 It establishes the tone for all following discussions.
 It’s also frequently the initial point of contact for a potential consumer with your company.

 This is based on the importance of using your voice to develop and maintain a relationship with your consumers.